-Trump's Ex-Lawyer Cohen Acknowledges Scheme To Rig Polls In Presidential Race
+Trump's Ex-Lawyer Michael Cohen Acknowledges Scheme To Rig Polls In Presidential Race

 President Trump's former personal attorney Michael Cohen acknowledged on Thursday that he schemed to rig online polls that sought to make Trump seem like a more plausible presidential candidate.